garrettxV/sphinx-template/source/chapter2/index.rst

 Introduction To State
 ---------------------
-* State in React is where you store component values that belong to a particular component.
+* State is an object in React, and it is used to store component values that belong to a particular component.
 * State is mostly used for values that change based upon certain conditions whereas props are static and unchanging. and this is the main difference between state and props in React.
 * State can be passed down as props if state values for a particular component need to be used in several components.